hakonlyn/Privat/assignment3/Readme.md

 Your project should provide following APIs at localhost port 8080 (default tomcat port or spring boot does that for you by default):

 * / just a greeting message: At the root level when http://localhost:8080 is called from your browser you should return the greeting message "Greetings from Spring Boot!"
-* /neighbors?id=super_hero_name: http://localhost:8080/neighbors?id="iron man" should return a json with following format:
+* /neighbors?id=super_hero_name: http://localhost:8080/neighbors?id=iron man should return a json with following format:
   - {"Node": "iron man", "Neighbors": ["jarvis", "magneto"]}
-* /degree?id=super_hero_name: http://localhost:8080/degree?id="iron man" should return
+* /degree?id=super_hero_name: http://localhost:8080/degree?id=iron man should return
 * /checkedge?id1=super_hero1&id2=super_hero2

 ## Authentication